How to Secure a Safe and Drinkable Water for Survival

 Water Filtration

-Water Filtration is the act of removing particular debris or bacteria found in the water by using a filtering object.
+Water Filtration removes particular debris or bacteria using a filtering object.
 There are a lot of things that qualify to be used for filtration.
-A few of them include a mesh, filtering cloth, a sieve, and alike.
+A few include a mesh, a filtering cloth, and a sieve.

-Water sources in the United States and Canada are found to be generally safe for drinking.
+Water sources in the United States and Canada are generally safe for drinking.
 As simple as a filtration process is enough to provide yourself with drinkable water.

-Just keep in mind that filtration takes care of the water's impurities but does not necessarily make it safe for drinking.
+Just remember that filtration takes care of the water's impurities but does not necessarily make it safe for drinking.

 Water Purification

-On the other hand, water purification is the process of eliminating pathogens, such as viruses, that are found in water.
+On the other hand, water purification eliminates pathogens, such as viruses, from water.
 However, purified water is still considered dirty because it does not effectively remove other contaminants.
-This brings us to the conclusion that it is best to filter the water first, then purify it afterward.
+Thus, it is best to filter the water first and then purify it.
 This ensures much safer water for drinking.

-Now that you have known the difference between Filtration and Purification, it is time to familiarize yourself with the different methods of doing these processes.
-You will find below DIY (do-it-yourself) methods as well as Commercialized methods.
+Now that you know the difference between Filtration and Purification, it is time to familiarize yourself with the different methods of these processes.
+You will find DIY (do-it-yourself) methods and Commercialized methods below.

 Water Filtration and Purification Methods